Souptik18/souptik18/README.md

 ## ⚡ Fun Facts

-- 🔭 I love exploring new dance forms (Odissi, Bharatanatyam) in spare time.
 - 🎮 When not coding, I enjoy quick brain-teasers and strategy games.
 - ☕ Big fan of black coffee & mindful breaks to recharge.
-- 🌏 Based in India, optimizing routines for maximum productivity and well-being.

 ---